-- optional fixings for serving: tortilla chips sour cream, shredded cheese, more cilantro, hot sauce, sliced avocado
+- tortilla chips, sour cream, shredded cheese, more cilantro, hot sauce, sliced avocado for serving, optional

-- Saute the onion, bell pepper, and jalapeno pepper in olive oil over medium high heat in a large pot until softened and starting to brown.
+- Saute the onion, bell pepper, and jalapeño pepper in olive oil (2 tablespoons) over medium-high heat in a large pot until softened and starting to brown.

-- Add the chicken broth; bring to a boil.
+- Add the chicken broth (8 cups); bring to a boil.

-- Add the chicken breasts and tomatoes.
+- Add the chicken breasts (2) and canned fire roasted tomatoes (28 oz.).
 Cover and simmer for 15 minutes, or until chicken is cooked through.

 - Remove chicken and chop or shred into pieces.
-Return to the pot, and add the beans, corn, cilantro, and lime juice.
+Return to the pot, and add the black beans (28 oz.), frozen corn (1 cup), cilantro (1/2 cup), and lime juice.

 - Serve topped with optional fixings.